 Professional practice rights, right to practise: In this certificate policy, professional practice rights and right to practise refer to the professional rights which, under section 2 of the Act on Health Care Professionals (559/1994), are available to licensed and authorised professionals or professionals with a protected occupational title or persons studying for the profession in question.
 The right to practise may be unlimited, limited or cancelled.
-Individuals' healthcare practice rights are registered in Terhikki, a database maintained by the National Supervisory Authority for Welfare and Health (Valvira).
+Individuals' social welfare and healthcare practice rights are registered in Terhikki or Suosikki, which are databases maintained by the National Supervisory Authority for Welfare and Health (Valvira).
 In this certificate policy, professional practice rights also covers social welfare professionals that meet the terms set forth in the Act on Qualification Requirements for Social Welfare Professionals (272/2005) for social welfare professionals.